vaskoGut/Learning/README.md

    36. ### brandwidth-explanation
        To limit na transfer danych — ile łącznie „megabajtów” lub „gigabajtów” treści (np. tekstów, obrazków, plików, API) CMS może wysłać do osób odwiedzających Twoją stronę lub korzystających z aplikacji

+   37. ### declarative-imperative
+  If we speak about f.e. array - difference between imperative and declartive Imperative	- How to do it:	for, if, while Declarative - What to do:	map, filter, Set

+  Feature	Imperative	- Focus	How to do something Declarative -  	What you want done

+  **Imperative**: A recipe — "First chop the onions, then heat the pan, then fry..."
+  **Declarative**: Ordering food — "I want a veggie burger."

 ________________________________________________________________________________________________________________________________
    1. ### box-model
   **box model** - it's box which wraps every HTML element.
 Box model consists of content, padding, bordery, margin.